Skip to main content

 Exclusive Gateways create decision points in the process flow where only one path can be taken based on conditions.

-• Only one outgoing path will be activated
+• Only one outgoing path is selected (mutually exclusive).

 3. Event Components